stream-protocol/stream-payments-monorepo/apps/retail-system/README.md

 **Concept:**

 **Stream**Payments™ revolutionizing the retail landscape by offering an all-inclusive Retail Ecosystem designed to cater to traditional brick-and-mortar stores and e-commerce businesses.
 This comprehensive platform seamlessly merges a Retail System with NFT Ticketing, Solana Escrow Programs (smart contracts), and a wide array of advanced features to empower retailers in optimizing operations, elevating customer experiences, and harnessing the potential of blockchain technology.
 The Retail System introduces Mobile Wallet Integration, a dedicated Merchant Wallet, and an extensive set of API functionalities to provide retailers and merchants with cutting-edge tools and flexibility.
+Merchant Portal Interface based on Medusa Admin UI.

 **Key Components and Advanced Features of StreamPay's Retail Ecosystem:**